Instability of de Sitter space under thermal radiation in different vacua: Discussions and Conclusions

 \section{Discussions and Conclusions}

 Our discussions so far visit the possibility that the backreaction induced by thermal radiation breaks the SO(1,4) dS isometry.
-At first glance, thermal radiation can destabilize dS from the facts that 1) it does not satisfy $\rho+p=0$ and 2) in the black hole analogy, it actually becomes the origin of black hole evaporation.
+At first glance, obviously thermal radiation can destabilize dS from the facts that 1) it does not satisfy $\rho+p=0$ and 2) in the black hole analogy, it actually becomes the origin of black hole evaporation.
 However, the situation is not so trivial, since space-time may be in thermal equilibrium with thermal radiation such that no actual dynamical change takes place.
 In the Schwarzschild space-time, this is realized when the quantum state is in the Hartle-Hawking vacuum.
 Indeed, black hole evaporation is modeled in the Schwarzschild geometry by imposing the imbalance between the incoming and outgoing thermal fluxes, as realized in the Unruh vacuum.

 In dS, only the region corresponding to thermal atmosphere exists, and there is no counterpart to the exterior of a black hole, which has to do with the absence of the asymptotic flatness in dS.
 This restricts the form of the solution to the wave equation, such that the wave coming from ${\cal H}^-$ is just reflected to ${\cal H}^+$, instead of being transmitted to $r_s=0$.
 Since an observer at $r_s=0$ does not see the propagation of the wave, she cannot compare the positive modes at ${\cal H}^\pm$ with those at $r_s=0$ to discuss thermal properties of space-time.
-In this work, we have argued in the context of four-dimensional dS that even in this case the incoming and outgoing modes can be separated, and by assigning different positive frequencies to each mode, we can construct the Unruh vacuum in dS.
+In this work, we have argued in the context of four-dimensional dS that even in this case the incoming and outgoing modes can be separated when we model the interaction between thermal radiation and ultraviolet physics that breaks the dS isometry as a scattering process.
+Then by assigning different positive frequencies to each mode, we can construct the Unruh vacuum in dS.
 Just like the black hole case, the Unruh vacuum deforms dS by expanding or shrinking the horizon, which can be explicitly quantified by the expansion $\Theta$.
 The expansion indeed provides the description for the change in the horizon area consistent with the energy flux of thermal radiation.
 The same results are obtained from the adiabaticity assumption, under which entropy is almost constant in time.